-Licensing in Power BI is not a complicated one, however, understanding that which features are included in which licensing plan is always a question from users.
-In this post, you will learn about all different licensing plans in Power BI, the scenarios to use the licensing for, and scenarios that you may need to change your licensing.
-This post intended to help you to decide the most cost-effective licensing plan for your requirement.
-In this post, you will learn about below licensing options:
+Licensing in Power BI comes with many options.
+Understanding which features are included in which licensing plan is always a question for users.
+In this article and video, you will learn about all the different licensing plans in Power BI, the scenarios for which to use the licensing, and scenarios for which you may need to change your licensing.
+This article and video are intended to help you to decide the most cost-effective licensing plan for your requirement.
+You will learn about below licensing options:

 - Power BI Free